-After receivingsupporting documentation fromNew York City Department of Housing Preservation and Development staff, LMDC was able to reimburse an additional\$1,527,220 of requests originally submitted in 2012 and 2013for parapet and elevator repair work completed in the first half of 2012.
-With this payment over \$4.8 million has been paid towards this project.
-The project has been completed and we are awaiting word as to whether additional reimbursement requests will be submitted for consideration.
+After receivingsupporting documentation fromNew York City Department of Housing Preservation and Development (HPD) staff in Q1, LMDC was able to reimburse an additional\$1,527,220 of requests originally submitted in 2012 and 2013for parapet and elevator repair work in the first half of 2012.
+With this payment the project has been paid\$4,809,315.30 of \$5,000,000 to date.
+We are awaiting information from HPD as to whether additional requests for payment will be submitted for our review.